itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 ![](images/client-server-architecture.png)

-- What are the responsibilities of the backend?
+- What are the **responsibilities of the backend**?
 	- authentication (proving that a user is who they say they are)
-	- session management
+	- session management for web applications
 	- business logic and DB access
 	- authorization (what can a user do)
 	- scheduled jobs (e.g., `cron`)

 - Deploying and implementing a traditional backend
-	- machine setup
+	- machine setup (or create a VM with a cloud provider)
 	- operating system
 	- security & firewall
-	- DBMS
+	- install DBMS
-	- web server
+	- web server (e.g. nginx, apache2)
-	- API
+	- develop an (REST, Web) API
 	- logging and analytics
 	- backup system

 - **Low-code backends**
 	- Common solutions for common backend problems
-	- Alternatives
+	- Alternatives, e.g.:
 		- Firebase = proprietary & hosted by Google
 		- Azure = Microsoft’s version
 		- **Parse Platform** = open source